fg-codes/ZAP-Electronics/README.md

 2. update stock:
    1. grab the cart items
-   2. if items are empty, return 400
+   2. if items is empty array, return 400
-   3. map the items and each item needs a stock update ( $set: numInStock - quantity )
+   3. map the items and each item needs a stock update query to the db ( $set: numInStock - quantity )
+   4. make sure the user cant add more than the item.quantity / voir info.txt